MikaelHuppunen/Kelo/README.txt

-Elo rating system for the Secret CHess Club: Kelo(TM)
+Elo rating system for the Secret Chess Club: Kelo(TM)